 3. User Details

 In this field, we can add the full name of the user for better clarification.
-We can also add the other personal information the uses.
+We can also add the other personal information they uses.
 We can use the comma-separated list also.
 But normally, the common use of this field is to set the user’s complete name in it.
 Setting the full name is very easy; we need to type the user’s full name.
-Once it will add over here, it will automatically set.
+Once it adds over here, it will automatically set.

 4. Home Directory Path